VB6Hobbyst7/FF4-Randomizer/readme.txt

     characters; they will retain their spell sets, commands, etc., unless you also set the flags to randomize those as well.

-k - Streamline kinds of equipment.
-    Normally, there are some characters who can equip some items of a certain type but not all.
-For example, Paladin Cecil can use certain staffs but not all staffs.
-This makes it so that each character can either use all items of a given kind or none of that kind.

 n - Randomize character names.
     There is a built-in list of character names that it will shuffle up and deal out to all the playable characters plus Golbez and Anna.
 By default,